LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 15.2 Description
-Remove load balancer removes the specified load balancer and its associated configuration from the account.
+Delete load balancer removes the specified load balancer and its associated configuration from the account.
 Any and all configuration data is immediately purged and is not recoverable.

 This operation does not require a request body.

-This operation does not return a response body.

 ### 15.3 Request Data
 None required.